Blendify/blender-manual/blender_docs/manual/rigging/constraints/relationship/floor.rst

 Max / Min
    This set of (mutually exclusive) buttons controls which plane will be the "floor".
-   The buttons' names correspond indeed to the *normal* to this plane (e.g. enabling *Z* means "XY plane", etc.)
+   The buttons' names correspond indeed to the *normal* to this plane (e.g. enabling Z means "XY plane", etc.)
    By default, these normals are aligned with the *global* axes.
    However, if you enable *Use Rotation* (see above), they will be aligned with the *local target's axes*.
-   As the constraint does not only define an uncrossable plane, but also a side of it which is forbidden to the owner, you can choose which side by enabling either the positive or negative normal axis... e.g. by default *Z*, the owner is stuck in the positive Z coordinates.
+   As the constraint does not only define an uncrossable plane, but also a side of it which is forbidden to the owner, you can choose which side by enabling either the positive or negative normal axis... e.g. by default Z, the owner is stuck in the positive Z coordinates.

 Space
    This constraint allows you to choose in which space to evaluate its owner's and target's transform properties.